The treatment for patients with spondylolisthesis depends on the severity of the condition and the extent of movement of the vertebra.

 Initially, oral non-steroidal anti-inflammatory drugs (NSAIDs) are usually recommended, as they can help to reduce the inflammation that is causing the pain.

-Stronger pain relief is sometimes required, in which case steroid medications can be injected into the spinal canal, which is conducted with local anaesthetic to reduce the pain of administration.
+Stronger pain relief is sometimes required, in which case steroid medications can be injected into the spinal canal, which is conducted with a local anesthetic to reduce the pain of administration.

 Patients with severe pain that is unresponsive to other treatment techniques may benefit from surgery.
-However, the procedures are associated with a risk of injury to the nerves in the spinal canal, and the benefits of surgery should be balanced against the risks before proceeding.
+However, these procedures are associated with a risk of injury to the nerves in the spinal canal; therefore, the benefits of surgery should be considered against the risks before proceeding.

-Most surgical procedures are carried out under general anesthetic.
-Vertebral fusion is the most common procedure used the treatment of spondylolisthesis and involved the connection of slipped vertebra to the neighboring vertebra with screws or rods that are installed permanently.
-If the spinal disc is compressed, if can be removed and replaced with a bone graft cage to keep the vertebrae separated.
+Most surgical procedures are carried out under general anesthesia.
+Vertebral fusion is the most common procedure used in the treatment of spondylolisthesis and involves the connection of slipped vertebra to the neighboring vertebra with screws or rods that are installed permanently.
+If the spinal disc is compressed, it can be removed and replaced with a bone graft cage to keep the vertebrae separated.

-Surgery can be very beneficial for some patients, but is associated with complication that may affect some recipients.
-These include infection at the site of surgery, deep vein thrombosis due to extended bed rest and damage to the nerves, which can lead to numbness, weakness or paralysis of the lower limbs.
+Surgery can be very beneficial for some patients but is associated with complications that may affect some recipients.
+These include infection at the site of surgery, deep vein thrombosis due to extended bed rest, and damage to the nerves, which can lead to numbness, weakness, or paralysis of the lower limbs.

-It is important that adequate techniques to reduce symptoms recurrence are employed when patients reach a state with minimal symptoms and improve their quality of life.
+It is important that adequate techniques to reduce symptom recurrence are employed when patients reach a state with minimal symptoms.

-This usually comprises of continued physical therapy exercises to maintain muscular strength and follow-up tests to monitor the movement of the spine.
-Patients should be advised to avoid activities that require them to hyperextend their spine, as this is linked to worsening of the spinal slippage and associated symptoms.
-X-ray examinations can be used to monitor spinal changes and implement preemptive treatment plans as needed.
+This usually involves the continuance of physical therapy exercises to maintain muscular strength, as well as routine follow-up tests to monitor the movement of the spine.
+Patients should be advised to avoid activities that require them to hyperextend their spine, as this is linked to worsening of spinal slippage and its associated symptoms.
+X-ray imaging can be used to monitor spinal changes and implement preemptive treatment plans as needed.